evil-int-inc/prey/README.md

 # 0.15.0.
 ## new changes:
 - Added new native class `Server`.
-It supports text response, for now, to whoever requests it.
+For now, it supports text response to whoever requests it.
 ```
 @onlyUp
 class